In brief

 When To Use An Armature

-For taller, heavier, or more projecting forms, an armature is often worth testing before you commit to the final build.
+Taller, heavier, or more projecting forms are usually the ones where an armature is worth testing before you commit to the final build.

-Sculpey’s FAQ guidance specifically points makers toward armatures for larger sculptures and weight-bearing projecting parts.
-A simple figurine with a broad base may not need one.
+A simple figurine with a broad base may not need an armature.
 A taller character, long projecting limb, or top-heavy cap may need more structure, depending on the clay line and how the piece behaves in a test bake.

 If the shape is carrying real weight or extending far away from the base, test an armature or simplify the form before you trust the oven to hold the piece upright on support alone.